XeroAPI/xero-python/xero_python/payrolluk/docs/PayrollUkApi.md

 employee_id = '4ff1e5cc-9835-40d5-bb18-09fdb118db9c' # str | Employee id for single object
 active_only = True # bool | Filter response with leaves that are currently active or yet to be taken.
 If not specified, all leaves (past, current, and future scheduled) are returned (optional)
 try:
-    # retrieve a summary of statutory leaves for an employee
+    # Retrieves a specific employee's summary of statutory leaves using a unique employee ID
     api_response = api_instance.get_statutory_leave_summary(xero_tenant_id, employee_id, active_only=active_only)
     pprint(api_response)
 except ApiException as e: